knative/docs/docs/versioned/bookstore/page-0.5/environment-setup.md

 ## **What does the final deliverable for this section look like?**

 - You have a running Kubernetes (k8s) cluster on your local machine, with Knative installed.
-- You have your front end application deployed as Kubernetes deployment with port-forwarding to localhost:3000
+- You have your front end application deployed as Kubernetes deployment
-- You have your Node.js application deployed as Kubernetes deployment with port-forwarding to localhost:8080
+- You have your Node.js application deployed as Kubernetes deployment

 We will be fulfilling each requirement with the order above.